jabeerni/digital-twins-samples-csharp/topology-export/README.md

 ### Use Visual Studio Code

-1. Open the 'toplogy-loader' folder in Visual Studio Code.
+1. Open the 'topology-export' folder in Visual Studio Code.
 1. Run the app by using the `F5` key.
 You can change the command-line parameters in `launch.json`.
 1. To build and run tests use the 'Run Task' command in Visual Studio Code and choose `test`.